The 1937 Cadillac

-Mr. Willy Hartmann, proud “progenitor” of this extraordinary automobile.
-He admitted, when I interviewed him, in 1987, that even in his wildest dreams, he never could have imagined all the adventures that were to befall the car that had once been merely a drawing on a sketch pad for a prospective client.
+Mr. Willy Hartmann (deceased), proud “progenitor” of this extraordinary automobile.
+He admitted, when I spoke to him in 1987, that even in his wildest dreams, he never could have imagined all the adventures that were to befall the car that had once been merely a drawing on a sketch pad for a prospective client.

-Mr. Philippe Barraud, the first owner of the car.
-Despite his age and failing health [he was 75 years old when I interviewed him in 1987], this fine old gentleman was kind enough to answer my many questions about the wonderful automobile that had been his favorite “toy," fifty years beforehand.
+Mr. Philippe Barraud (deceased), the first owner of the car.
+Despite his age and failing health (he was 75 years old when I spoke to him 1987), this fine old gentleman was kind enough to answer my questions about the wonderful automobile that had been his favorite “toy”, fifty years beforehand.

-Mr. Jean-Jacques Belet, second owner of the car who was able to dig up some early photos for me and to fill in missing details for the period from 1968 through 1972.
+Mr. Jean-Jacques Belet (deceased), second owner of the car who was able to dig up some early photos for me and to fill in missing details for the period from 1968 through 1972.